laszewsk/deprecated-osmi/README.md

 ### 3.6 Compile OSMI Models in Batch Jobs

-To run some of the test jobs to run a model and see if things work you can use the commands
+It is mandatory to run some tests to generate the models for batch use.

 ```
 maltlab>
   cd $EXEC_DIR
-  sbatch train-small.slurm  #    26.8s on a100_80GB, bi_fox_dgx
+  sbatch train-small.slurm  # 1m 14.9s on maltlab's RTX TITAN
-  sbatch train-medium.slurm #    33.5s on a100_80GB, bi_fox_dgx
+  sbatch train-medium.slurm # 1m 22.1s on maltlab's RTX TITAN
-  sbatch train-large.slurm  # 1m  8.3s on a100_80GB, bi_fox_dgx
+  sbatch train-large.slurm  # 2m 27.3s on maltlab's RTX TITAN
 ```

 ### Run benchmark with cloudmesh experiment executor